kaustavmu/kaustavmu/README.md

 Hello!
 I'm Kaustav Mukherjee, a software engineer primarily focused on machine learning and computer vision.
-Here are scattered projects I have worked on throughout my undergraduate years.
+Here are scattered projects for hackathons and classes I have worked on throughout my undergraduate years.